-- the failure to obtain regulatory approval or achieve commercial success of our therapeutic candidates, including BL-1040, BL-8040, BL-7010, BL-5010, BL-7040 and BL-8020; - · our success in effecting out-licensing arrangements with third-parties; - · our success in establishing other out-licensing arrangements;
+• the failure to obtain regulatory approval or achieve commercial success of our therapeutic candidates, including BL-1040, BL-8040, BL-7010, BL-5010, BL-7040 and BL-8020;

-- · the success of our licensees in selling products that utilize our technologies; - the results of our preclinical studies and clinical trials for our earlier stage therapeutic candidates, and any decisions to initiate clinical trials if supported by the preclinical results; - the costs, timing and outcome of regulatory review of our therapeutic candidates that progress to clinical trials; - the costs of establishing or acquiring specialty sales, marketing and distribution capabilities, if any of our therapeutic candidates are approved, and we decide to commercialize them ourselves; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our issued patents and defending intellectual property-related claims; - the extent to which we acquire or invest in businesses, products or technologies and other strategic relationships; and - the costs of financing unanticipated working capital requirements and responding to competitive pressures.
+- our success in effecting out-licensing arrangements with third-parties; - · our success in establishing other out-licensing arrangements; - the success of our licensees in selling products that utilize our technologies; - the results of our preclinical studies and clinical trials for our earlier stage therapeutic candidates, and any decisions to initiate clinical trials if supported by the preclinical results; - the costs, timing and outcome of regulatory review of our therapeutic candidates that progress to clinical trials; - the costs of establishing or acquiring specialty sales, marketing and distribution capabilities, if any of our therapeutic candidates are approved, and we decide to commercialize them ourselves; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our issued patents and defending intellectual property-related claims; - the extent to which we acquire or invest in businesses, products or technologies and other strategic relationships; and - the costs of financing unanticipated working capital requirements and responding to competitive pressures.

 If we raise additional funds through licensing arrangements with third parties, we may have to relinquish valuable rights to our therapeutic candidates, or grant licenses on terms that are not favorable to us.
 If we raise additional funds by issuing equity or convertible debt securities, we will reduce the percentage ownership of our then-existing shareholders, and these securities may have rights, preferences or privileges senior to those of our existing shareholders.
+Following this offering, we will have a limited amount of authorized ordinary shares available under our Articles of Association.
+Therefore, in order to issue additional ordinary shares or ADSs in the future, we would be required to seek the approval of our shareholders to increase the amount of authorized ordinary shares.
+If our shareholders vote against such a proposal, it would limit our ability to raise equity capital in the future, and could have an adverse effect on our business and operations.
 See also "- Future sales of our Ordinary Shares or ADSs could reduce the market price of our Ordinary Shares and ADSs."